Git workflow for contributors¶

 For developing DFTB+ we use a feature-branching workflow described, for example, in Understanding the GitHub Flow.
 The main points for most developers are:

-- Development happens based on the master branch, which always contains a clean release-ready code.
+- Development happens based on the main branch, which always contains a clean release-ready code.

-- Every feature is developed in a separate feature branch, which is derived from the master branch.
-If the feature is mature enough (it works correctly, its code is clean, it is well documented, thoroughly tested, etc.), the feature branch is merged into the master branch.
+- Every feature is developed in a separate feature branch, which is derived from the main branch.
+If the feature is mature enough (it works correctly, its code is clean, it is well documented, thoroughly tested, etc.), the feature branch is merged into the main branch.

 In order to add a feature, you have to do the following steps:

-- Derive a feature branch from the master branch of your forked project.
+- Derive a feature branch from the main branch of your forked project.

-- Develop your feature in your feature branch.
+- Develop and finish your feature in your feature branch.

 - Issue a pull request for your feature branch.

-- Wait for feedback from the core developers and then apply any suggestions or required changes to your feature branch.
+- Wait for feedback from the maintainers and then apply any suggestions or required changes to your feature branch.

-- When you obtain the notification that your feature branch has been merged to the upstream master branch, delete the feature branch in your personal repository.
+- When you obtain the notification that your feature branch has been merged to the upstream main branch, delete the feature branch in your personal repository.

 - In order to develop the next feature, execute the above steps again, starting from step 2.